EOSC-CZ/sablona-dokumentace/NMA-en/technical-documentation/content-understandability.md

       https://nma.eosc.cz/api/datasets/
 ```

-for searching specific records you can use ```?q=``` parameter in API URL corresponding to the query used in NMA UI search box:
+For searching specific records you can use ```?q=``` parameter in API URL corresponding to the query used in NMA UI search box:
 ```
 https://nma.eosc.cz/api/datasets/?q=
 ```